Helsinki under construction

 The City of Helsinki seeks to develop urban spaces that offer high-quality living and working environments.
 The development aims at high density and reliance on public transport, while energy-related and environmental aspects will play important roles.

 The City of Helsinki is responsible for the building of the new areas’ infrastructure and public service facilities, along with organising traffic.
-The total investment will be high: in the next three years alone, the City will invest 500 million euros annually.
+The total investment will be high: in the next three years alone, the City will invest over 500 million euros annually.

 The total floor space of new offices and commercial facilities will be 2.5 million square metres and new housing 4.5 million square metres.

 At present, the Economic and Planning Division of The Helsinki City Executive Office is responsible for the coordination of the city’s development projects.
 The Division manages and directs the cooperation between different authorities, landowners, builders, business enterprises and residents in the target areas.

 Helsinki waterfront, the city’s new attractive brand

 A short 10-minute tram ride from the city centre, Jätkäsaari enjoys a desirable location next to the open sea, forming the location for the construction of a new housing and business precinct with versatile services in the Western Harbour area.
 This attractive maritime district is also where people from other areas in of Helsinki too will come to enjoy themselves in their leisure time.

 In the eastern part of the inner city, another new city sector, Kalasatama, is being built in the waterfront areas of the Eastern Harbour.
-Construction commenced in autumn 2008 and shall continue until the 2030s.
+Construction shall continue until the 2030s.

 The typically Finnish rocky shores of Laajasalo are also being developed for future use, with a residential area in proximity to nature under construction in Kruunuvuorenranta.
 Set amongst beautiful archipelago scenery the area enjoys views across to the historical Suomenlinna sea fortress, with construction taking place between 2013-2025.